 Normally, advocates of Hindutva have been considered as adherents of right-wing economic policies, this has not always been the case.
 In the early years after formation of RSS, not much thought was given to economic policy as its primary focus was strengthening Hindu society.

+The verdict is thereby directly linked to either emergence of a ‘wave-situation’, a rare ‘performance-based endorsement of the incumbent, or localized factors and issues.
 Both within his party and outside, Modi has detractors aplenty and knives will be out if the BJP tally starts dropping.
-There will be little or no threat to his position if the BJP on its own falls short of majority by 50 odd seats for he can strike a bargain with allies to cobble up a majority.
+There will be little or no threat to his position if the BJP on its own falls short of the majority by 50 odd seats for he can strike a bargain with allies to cobble up a majority.

 The trouble will begin if the BJP tally dips below the 220 mark because the party will require more allies and Modi may find it tough to secure their backing.
 In that scenario another leader from BJP stands good chance to become prime minister.
 A third possibility is that the BJP numbers fall below 200 and closer to the 180 mark in which case the Congress will fancy its chances provided it has 150 seats or whereabouts.

 Depending on the way numbers are stacked, Gandhi may choose to become prime minister or appoint a trusted aide like his mother’s decision in 2004 — she nominated Manmohan Singh for the position.
 There is yet another possibility – both BJP and Congress do not have sufficient numbers to get ‘moral’ authority to head a coalition.